Regensburg & the Danube

 Nuremberg (Nürnberg), Bavaria’s second-largest city and the unofficial capital of Franconia, is an energetic place where the nightlife is intense and the beer is as dark as coffee.
 As one of Bavaria’s biggest draws it is alive with visitors year-round, but especially during the spectacular Christmas market.

-‘If I could choose my place of birth, I would consider Würzburg’, wrote author Hermann Hesse, and it’s not difficult to see why.
-This scenic town straddles the Main River and is renowned for its art, architecture and delicate wines.
+Straddling the Main River, scenic Würzburg is renowned for its art, architecture and delicate wines.
+The definite highlight is the Residenz, one of Germany's finest baroque buildings, though there's plenty more to see besides.
 A large student population guarantees a lively scene, and plenty of hip nightlife pulsates through its cobbled streets.

 The largest city on the Romantic Road (and Bavaria's third largest), Augsburg is also one of Germany’s oldest, founded by the stepchildren of Roman emperor Augustus over 2000 years ago.
 As an independent city state from the 13th century, it was also one of its wealthiest, free to raise its own taxes, with public coffers bulging on the proceeds of the textile trade.